RuntimeTools/appmetrics-elk/README.md

 # ELK Connector for Node Application Metrics

-A connector that collects data using 'appmetrics' and sends it to a configured ElasticSearch instance in LogStash format for use with Kibana.
+A connector that collects data using 'appmetrics' and sends it to a configured Elasticsearch instance in LogStash format for use with Kibana.

 ## Getting Started